alex-w-hunt/CTF_Writeups/Hack The Box/Active.md

 SPIDER_PLUS 10.10.10.100    445    DC               [*] File size max:        3.63 KB
 ```

 I then looked through the 10.10.10.100.json file for interesting files.
-The main file that caught my attention here was Groups.xml as I vaguely remembered that Microsoft had leaked a decryption key for credentials stored in this file long ago and generally no longer used.
+The main file that caught my attention here was Groups.xml as I vaguely remembered that Microsoft had leaked a decryption key for credentials stored in this file long ago and generally no longer used this type of credentials storage.
 ```json
 └──╼ $cat 10.10.10.100.json
 {